-- 1 Open the Job Jackets Manager dialog box (Utilities menu). - 2 Click the Open Jacket button ∅, navigate to the default Job Jackets file, and click Open. - 3 Select the Job Jackets structure named "Default Job Jackets" in the list. - 4 Use the controls in the Job Jackets Manager dialog box to configure the default Job Jackets structure, and then click OK.
+- 1 Open the Job Jackets Manager dialog box (Utilities menu). - 2 Click the Open Jacket button 🖆, navigate to the default Job Jackets file, and click Open. - 3 Select the Job Jackets structure named "Default Job Jackets" in the list. - 4 Use the controls in the Job Jackets Manager dialog box to configure the default Job Jackets structure, and then click OK.

-For information on working with Resources, see "Working with Resources: advanced mode."
+For information on working with Resources, see "Working with Resources in a Job Ticket: Advanced mode."